What is a Moldboard Plow?

 The Working Principle of Moldboard Plow

-When the tractor is working with the Bottom plow, the plow body cuts into the soil under its own weight and the power transmitted from the tractor.
+When the tractor works with the bottom plow, the plow body cuts into the soil under its own weight, and the power is transmitted from the tractor.
 The plowshare and moldboard create a curved surface that first enters and cuts the soil.
 Then, the soil clods are broken and flipped along the moldboard, covering the surface weeds into the newly plowed furrow, mixing the topsoil with the deeper soil layers.

 Types of Moldboard Plows